student-to-software-engineer/student-to-software-engineer/docs/5-technical-skill-roadmap/3-programming-fundementals/1-beginner-syntax.md

 - [ ] I can use `if` statements to run code conditionally.
 - [ ] I can use `for` or `while` loops to repeat actions.
 - [ ] I can write simple functions and call them with arguments.
-- [ ] I can write and read basic error messages.
 - [ ] I feel more confident reading and modifying basic code examples.